 Why Cost-Per-Lead Is the Wrong Metric for Lending Growth

 Cost-per-lead optimisation in lending is a trap.
-A DSA in an emerging Tier 2 city might deliver leads at ₹800 cost-per-lead while a digital performance campaign in Mumbai delivers leads at ₹4,200 CPL.
-The DSA looks 5x cheaper.
-But if the DSA leads convert at 38% to disbursement and the digital leads convert at 61% — and if the DSA borrowers default at 4.8% while digital borrowers default at 2.1% — the actual cost-per-healthy-disbursement from the DSA channel may be more than double the digital channel.
+A referral partner in an emerging secondary metro market might deliver leads at $800 cost-per-lead while a digital performance campaign in New York delivers leads at $4,200 CPL.
+The referral partner looks 5x cheaper.
+But if the referral partner leads convert at 38% to disbursement and the digital leads convert at 61% — and if the referral partner borrowers default at 4.8% while digital borrowers default at 2.1% — the actual cost-per-healthy-disbursement from the referral partner channel may be more than double the digital channel.

-The Growth Officer AI builds the complete CAC-to-LTV model for every acquisition channel — connecting the marketing cost data with underwriting outcomes, repayment behaviour, renewal rates, and cross-sell conversion to produce a single comparable number: risk-adjusted LTV per ₹1 of acquisition cost.
+The Growth Officer AI builds the complete CAC-to-LTV model for every acquisition channel — connecting the marketing cost data with underwriting outcomes, repayment behavior, renewal rates, and cross-sell conversion to produce a single comparable number: risk-adjusted LTV per $1 of acquisition cost.

 The Full CAC-to-LTV Model: All 8 Channels Compared